bgarnb/bgarnb.github.io/_portfolio/portfolio1.md

 collection: portfolio
 ---

 The project was in the context of the Lifelong learning NSRF 2014 - 2020.
-The project was under the scientific supervision of Konstantinos Chorianopoulos and consisted of two researchers:
-Varvara Garneli (post doc researcher)
-Konstantinos Patiniotis (PhD student).
+The project was under the scientific supervision of Konstantinos Chorianopoulos and consisted of two researchers: Varvara Garneli (post doc researcher) and Konstantinos Patiniotis (PhD student).